nambv6886/e2e-devsecops/README.md

 # 🚀 E2E DevSecOps Project - Location-Based Service

-> End-to-end DevSecOps implementation: từ Infrastructure as Code (Terraform) đến Kubernetes Deployment và NestJS Application.
+> End-to-end DevSecOps implementation: From Infrastructure as Code (Terraform) to Kubernetes Deployment and NestJS Application.

 ## 📖 Table of Contents